line/centraldogma/site/src/sphinx/auth.rst

 - ``server-auth-saml``, which is based on `OpenSAML`_
 - ``server-auth-shiro``, which is based on `Apache Shiro`_

-They are included to the distribution by default so that you can configure the authentication layer with the following instruction.
+They are included in the distribution by default so that you can configure the authentication layer with the following instruction.

 Basic authentication configuration